Kokoso Baby qZERO®

 Kokoso combines heritage and innovation: respecting traditional coconut farming communities while using modern dermatological testing and clear ingredient labelling.
 For parents seeking gentle, straightforward skincare without exaggerated claims, Kokoso Baby offers a thoughtful balance of nature, science, and transparency.

-Kokoso Baby business sustainability position is above average compared to other companies in the Household Cleaning & Care Products.
+Kokoso Baby business sustainability position is above average compared to other companies in the Personal Care & Beauty Products.

-Kokoso Baby positioning within the Household Cleaning & Care Products
+Kokoso Baby positioning within the Personal Care & Beauty Products

-On packaging and emissions, publicly available information is more limited, placing the brand broadly in line with many small to mid-sized personal care companies that are still building structured reporting.
+On environmental factors such as packaging, energy use and emissions, publicly available information remains limited, placing Kokoso Baby broadly in line with many smaller brands that are still developing detailed reporting.

 Kokoso Baby by Kokoso Skin Limited creates gentle, coconut-oil-led skincare for babies and young children.
 The range includes moisturising coconut-oil balms, baby lotions, hair and body wash, and everyday creams designed to soothe dry, sensitive skin.
 Products are dermatologically tested and made with carefully selected ingredients, with a focus on keeping formulas simple and suitable from birth.
 Designed for daily bathtime and bedtime routines, Kokoso Baby offers practical essentials that support delicate skin without unnecessary extras.